Nutrition and Hydration in Care Settings

 • Health and social care professionals who contribute to nutrition and hydration monitoring and recording

-Why Nutrition and Hydration Training Matters
+Why This Training Matters

-CQC Regulation 14 (Meeting Nutritional and Hydration Needs) places a direct duty on providers to ensure that individuals receive adequate nutrition and hydration.
+CQC Regulation 14: Meeting Nutritional and Hydration Needs places a direct duty on providers to ensure that individuals receive adequate nutrition and hydration.
 CQC inspectors look specifically at whether care plans reflect individual nutritional needs, whether monitoring and recording systems are in place and being used correctly, whether SALT guidance is being followed, and whether staff can demonstrate awareness of the risks associated with poor nutritional intake.
 A service that cannot evidence consistent, safe practice in this area is failing a fundamental regulatory requirement.

 NICE guideline CG32 (Nutrition support for adults) provides the clinical framework for identifying adults at risk of malnutrition and ensuring they receive appropriate support.
 It emphasises the importance of routine screening, monitoring, and escalation.
 The MUST tool, developed by BAPEN, is the most widely used malnutrition screening tool in UK care homes and community settings.
 It provides a structured, reproducible way to identify individuals at risk and is referenced in this course as the practical screening framework most care staff will encounter.

 The Care Act 2014 places wellbeing at the heart of adult social care.
-For an individual in a care setting, well-being includes physical health, emotional well-being, and the experience of mealtimes as a social and dignified part of daily life, not just a clinical task.
-CQC Regulation 9 (Person-Centred Care) requires that care is designed around individual needs, preferences, and choices.
+For an individual in a care setting, wellbeing includes physical health, emotional wellbeing, and the experience of mealtimes as a social and dignified part of daily life, not just a clinical task.
+CQC Regulation 9: Person-Centred Care requires that care is designed around individual needs, preferences, and choices.
 Both apply directly to how nutrition and hydration support is delivered.

 Dysphagia, difficulty swallowing, affects a significant proportion of people in care settings, particularly those with dementia, stroke, Parkinson’s disease, and learning disabilities.
 Unmanaged or poorly managed dysphagia is a serious clinical risk.
 Aspiration, where food or fluid enters the airway, can cause aspiration pneumonia, which is associated with significant morbidity and mortality in this population.
 The IDDSI framework provides the standardised terminology and texture descriptors for modified foods and thickened fluids used across UK health and social care.
 Staff who do not understand IDDSI levels cannot apply SALT recommendations correctly, regardless of how good those recommendations are.